 Frequently Asked Questions

-The LexScholars Post-Baccalaureate Program (LexPostBacc) is a deferred admission program that provides law schools with a means of broadening access to legal education for promising applicants who may need additional preparation and exposure prior to starting law school.
-During the 2022-2023 admission cycle, participating law schools will be able to offer admission, deferred to Fall 2024, to applicants, conditioned on the applicants’ completion of the LexPostBacc curriculum.
+LexPostBacc is a deferred admission program that provides law schools with a means of broadening access to legal education for promising applicants who may need additional preparation and exposure prior to starting law school.
+During the 2024-25 admission cycle, participating law schools will be able to offer admission, deferred to fall 2026, to applicants, conditioned on the applicants’ completion of the LexPostBacc curriculum.

-- Be a member of one or more of the following groups:
+- Be members of either (or both) of the following groups:

-- Have a highest LSAT score no higher than the 25th percentile among the national pool of test-takers (according to CAS report)
+- Have an LSAT score no higher than the 25th percentile among the national pool of test takers (as reflected on the CAS report)

 - Have not previously enrolled in a J.D. program at an ABA-approved law school